samp5/ha141/README.md

 pip install networkx numpy pandas scikit-learn
 ```

-Create the neccessay local directories
+Create the necessary local directories

 ```bash
 mkdir run_config
 ```

 `./extern/run_config` holds  `toml` files that specify runtime parameters for the network.
-If an empty string is specified in the initial arguement list passed to `snn.pySNN(args: [str])`, `base_config.toml` is used or created and used if it does not exist.
+If an empty string is specified in the initial argument list passed to `snn.pySNN(args: [str])`, `base_config.toml` is used or created and used if it does not exist.

 > [!NOTE]
 > Alternative initialization parameters exist that do not require this directory and the usage of `toml` files.